 Trace data of either the real-time or master trace can be saved as a text file using the File>Save Data>Save [Master] Data As... menu commands.
 The data is saved with the extension .dat.
-Software versions 2.5 and greater automatically saves a secondary binary file with the same filename but with the .raw extension.
+A secondary binary file with the same filename but with the '.raw' extension is also created, this is used by the software when data files are read back (Opened) and otherwise is not user consumable.